 What are some of the states with the most expensive rent?

-As of April 2025, the average rent in the U.S. is $1,576/month, 1 percent higher than last year.
+As of November 2025, the average rent in the US is $1,631/month, which is 0.6 percent higher than last year.
 Some states are much more expensive than others when it comes to rent.
 This is due to various factors like cost of living, supply and demand, population density, and economy.

 Where can I live for $600 a month in the USA?